Learn Japanese Calligraphy

 The first CD-ROM starts with tool selection and proper usage.
 Takase Sensei then guides the student through the basic strokes of the Kaisho script by using a combination of text, sample works, audio, video and frame-by-frame analysis.
 Following this several important characters are covered in detail offering more practice with the basic strokes.

-The CD-ROM series is supported on Microsoft Windows using Internet Explorer or Netscape.
+The CD-ROM series is supported on all platforms which include Microsoft Windows, Apple, and Linux.
 All instruction is in English and does not require knowledge of Japanese.

 By using a multi-media approach, Takase Sensei is able to teach Japanese Calligraphy in a way that is not possible through books alone.
 Being able to see the rhythm of the brush along with proper hand position and posture is essential to learning good technique and each CD contains over thirty videos and hundreds of photos.